mlflow/mlflow/docs/source/models.rst

 Validate Models before Deployment
 ---------------------------------

-After logging your model with MLflow Tracking, it is recommended to validate the model locally before deploying it to production.
+After logging your model with MLflow Tracking, it is highly recommended to validate the model locally before deploying it to production.
-The :py:func:`mlflow.models.predict()` API enables you to test your model in a virtual environment for isolated execution.
+The :py:func:`mlflow.models.predict` API provides a convenient way to test your model in a virtual environment, offering isolated execution and several advantages:

-You can utilize this functionality by passing a sample input, as demonstrated in the example code below.
-Additionally, this API is helpful for validating the model dependecies.
+* Model dependencies validation: The API helps ensure that the dependencies logged with the model are correct and sufficient by executing the model with an input example in a virtual environment.
   For more details, refer to :ref:`Validating Environment for Prediction <validating-environment-for-prediction>`.
+* Input data validation: The API can be used to validate the input data interacts with the model as expected by simulating the same data processing during model serving.
+  Ensure that the input data is a valid example that aligns with the pyfunc model’s predict function requirements.
+* Extra environment variables validation: By specifying the ``extra_envs`` parameter, you can test whether additional environment variables are required for the model to run successfully.
+  Note that all existing environment variables in ``os.environ`` are automatically passed into the virtual environment.

 .. code-block:: python